 Recentre Force is only used when you reset the car after going off the track.
 It just puts the wheel back to the center.
 It has no impact while you are driving.

-The vibration forces tell more about the surface of the track, but they need to be turned quite low, or else your wheel will be vibrating constantly.
+The vibration forces tell more about the surface of the track, though they are largely canned effects.

 Tyre Slip vibrates the wheel whenever the car loses traction.
 If this is too high, it can be very jarring every time you slide the car around a corner.
 I don't care for this, so I turn it off.